TITLE: “THE BOOK OF ALL BOOKS”

 THREE-WAY UNDERSTANDING OF THE BIBLE

 1. The Bible may be understood on the theological level as the Word of God, and as a witness to an affirmation of faith in the God who is revealed in its pages.
 The Bible is understood in primarily theological concepts.
-The Bible is a document that records the deep theological reflections of the people of God, their confession of faith in this God whom they recognize, from Genesis, as the sole Lord of creator of the heavens and the earth, to Revelation, as the great judge and re-creator of all that is.
+The Bible is a document that records the deep theological reflections of the people of God, their confession of faith in this God whom they recognize, from Genesis, as the sole Lord ofthe creator of the heavens and the earth, to Revelation, as the great judge and re-creator of all that is.
 Through the pages of these documents, God’s people are also making the confession of their faith in a God who acts in history in order to save and liberate the oppressed, and who came to identify himself with His own people.
 The Bible easily becomes the source of the most profound theological expression of God’s people.

-2. The Bible may be understood on the textual level, as literature, that is as word that is expressed and recorded by his people in typical literary forms of expression, such as historical narrative, poetry or song, prophetic oracle or sayings, or proverbs, parables, epistles, and many others.
+2. The Bible may be understood on the textual level, as literature, that is as the word that is expressed and recorded by his people in typical literary forms of expression, such as historical narrative, poetry or song, prophetic oracle or sayings, or proverbs, parables, epistles, and many others.
 Each literary form reflects a particular cultural background and historical situation to which the Word of God is initially addressed.
 The form of the literature of Biblical material also provides a very important key in understanding the original cultural and historical background of the material and in eventually at arriving the message of the text.

 3. The Bible on the historical level, being the Word of God that is incased in a particular culturally bound literary form, may also be understood as a record of history.
 It records the history of Israel as a nation and as people of God.
 As such Biblical literature, even as it contains the Word of God, also contains records of events portraying the origins, the rise, fall, and the reconstitution of Israel as a nation, and the birth of Christianity as a religion.
 The Bible presents itself as a history of a people, even as it may also be seen as a history of ideas and of faith, as well as a collection of varied forms of literature.